cn-kp/PWA-Text-Editor/README.md

 ## Demonstration

 Fairly self explanatory.
 Just enter some text and press Enter to save it to the cached storage.
+Remember to clear storage data to remove cached data.
 ## Credits

 This application was created by kevin